 Finding the best loan is not just about getting the cheapest rate, you need to pick between a secured and unsecured loan too.
 Here is how they work and how to choose the right one.

 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE OR ANY OTHER DEBT SECURED ON IT.

-It is a cash loan that is tied to something you own, if you do not pay back your loan the lender can sell this item to get their money back.
+It is a cash loan that is tied to an asset that you own.
+If you are unable to pay back your loan the lender can repossess the asset, and sell it to get their money back.

-Most use your property as their security, but some let you use other items like your car or other valuables.
+Most lenders use property as their security, but some will let you use other items like your car or other valuables.

 Secured loans tend to be for larger sums or to buy specific items, like vehicles or property.
-They set a maximum loan to value (LTV) percentage, which is the most you can borrow based on the value of your security.
+They set a maximum loan to value (LTV) percentage.

 For example, if you owned a property outright worth £200,000 and the maximum LTV was 75%, the most you could borrow would be £150,000.

 While this sets an upper limit, how much you can borrow is still based on what you can afford and your credit record.

 LTV limits what you can borrow